 I hope you’ve found this Tahiti Travel Guide useful.
 For more information about Tahiti and French Polynesia, check out these recommended guides.

-The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with their unique personality.
+The Islands of Tahiti are among the last places to be colonized by mankind, 118 islands, each with its unique personality.

 Get expert advice and assistance with planning your trip to the destination where tropical dreams come true!